 A content-based, intermediate-level course designed to improve students' German language skills by exploring the unique relationship between Germany and the United States, as well as the contributions of German immigrants to America from its founding to the present day.
-Prerequisite: GRN 102, passing the University of Mount Union proficiency test, or permission of the instructor.
 4 Semester Hours.